Opinions, knowledge and resources from China Checkup's expert contributors

 China foreign trade status only applies to one company, and they are forbidden to attempt to resell or lease it to others.
 This doesn’t include trade companies, of course, who trade goods under their own name.
 What’s more important is that no company can attempt to charge for any foreign trade registration or set up, so any such claims or excuses from trading partners should be viewed with suspicion.

 Once a company has China foreign trade registration, they’ll have a "Registered Import and Export Enterprise Code" which is tied to their business license registration number.
 This code will be specified on their China Foreign Trade Registration Certificate which looks like this:

 Once a company has attained China foreign trade registration their next step is to get registered with China Customs through their local customs branch.

 In practice, not all Chinese foreign trade companies have this registration because many smaller business companies use brokers to assist with the import and export process.

-Once a company has been registered with customs they will receive a China Customs Registration Certificate which looks like this:
+Once a company has been registered with customs they will get a classification and receive a China Customs Registration Certificate which looks like this:

 Once a company has obtained the above registrations, it will also need to obtain an individual import or export license for each consignment of goods it wishes to trade.

 China’s Ministry of Commerce has a classification system which determines the type of license required.
 There are three categories: Permitted goods, Restricted goods and Prohibited goods